 As well as your personal tutor, you will be given a course coordinator who can be contacted by email or telephone.

-All AS and A level courses require you to sit an exam at the end of your course and some involve assessed coursework that you build up during the time you spend studying your course.
+All AS and A level courses require you to sit an exam at the end of your course and some involve assessed coursework that will be built up during the time you spend studying the course.
 If you wish to sit an exam at the end of your course you will need to arrange an exam centre.
 Exams take place predominantly in June/July of each year, with each student needing to register as a private candidate and pay exam fees to the exam centre.

 Students who live outside of the UK are welcome to enrol on an A Level, but if the course leads to an exam that you intend to take, you would need to check before you enrol to find out where you can sit the exam and how much it will cost.